Nuuanu Park Place

 No analysis available

-Public remarks directly mention a VA assumable loan, which is strong evidence that VA financing is supported.
-I did not rely on inference; the listing text explicitly states VA availability.
+Public remarks explicitly mention a VA assumable loan, which is strong evidence that VA financing is supported for this building/listing.
+I did not rely on inference; the remark is direct evidence.

 No analysis available

-I searched the public remarks for explicit fire/life safety language such as "FLSE passed," "fire life safety evaluation passed," "life safety compliant," and similar terms, but found nothing.
-With no current verified value provided and no remark evidence, this is treated as not confirmed for the building.
+I looked for fire/life safety language such as 'FLSE passed,' 'fire life safety evaluation passed,' 'life safety compliant,' or 'passed fire inspection,' but found no such references.
+With no current positive value and no supporting remarks, this is treated as not evidenced in the listing text.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.